|

 known as phenomena.
 The gem varieties of chrysoberyl respond to light in

+surprising ways.
 The best-known special

 effect of chrysoberyl is an eye, which is displayed when certain specimens